Vanessa Gold: Storyline development

 Soon after Vanessa and her daughter Jodie appear, so does Vanessa's husband Harry, who is shown to be very controlling of Vanessa.
 In September 2010, Lucker said that she and Max's ex-wife Tanya could become friends as they are fairly similar, adding, "I think Vanessa probably really likes Tanya and I'm hoping that Tanya will warm to Vanessa.
 They've obviously got Max in common, so you never quite know which way that's going to work out".
 Lucker later said that she hoped Max and Vanessa would stay strong despite Harry's threats for revenge, calling them a "lovely couple".

 In May 2011, it was reported that Max would cheat on Vanessa with Tanya.
 Lucker predicted that if Vanessa found out about the affair, it would be "very, very explosive".
-She said that Vanessa would fight to keep Max if she had to, and when asked if Vanesa would take revenge, she said, "We haven't seen that side to Vanessa, but I think she's pretty tough and if pushed, who knows how far she'd actually go? [...]
+She said that Vanessa would fight to keep Max if she had to, and when asked if Vanessa would take revenge, she said, "We haven't seen that side to Vanessa, but I think she's pretty tough and if pushed, who knows how far she'd actually go? [...]
 Vanessa is trying hard to make Max realise that she is the right woman for him.
 What lengths will she go to in order to keep her man?"
 Kirkwood commented on the storyline, saying, "People had better duck for cover when Vanessa finds out that she's been betrayed again.
 She stood by her ex-husband Harry for years and in no time at all, she finds herself in the very same situation with Max.
 The end of that relationship doesn't mean the end of Vanessa, though.
 She's got a really exciting storyline still in store.
 It kicks off over the summer and there's a big change of direction for the character that will really give Vanessa some momentum for the time she's got left in Albert Square."
 Lucker said that viewers would see a more vulnerable side to Vanessa as she realises Max still loves Tanya.